camunda/camunda-docs-manual/content/update/minor/78-to-79/index.md

     </dependency>
 ```

+In case you were using `camunda-spin-dataformat-all` dependency, you would need to downgrade the whole Spin and use `camunda-spin-dataformat-all-1.4.2.jar`.

 You may consider downgrading back to older version of Jackson in case you use Spin project for JSON variables and serialization and:

 1. You run your application on Java 6 (Jackson is not compatible with Java 6 anymore).
 2. You use older Jackson version in other parts of your application and have some reasons to stick to this version so far.

+# Webjar structure changed

+Structure of `webjar` and `webjar-ee` artifacts has changed.
+Now all Web resources are stored under directory `META-INF/resources` to conform the standard way
+of packaging the Webjars.